Herberto (Herbie) Hinojosa, Jr., 83, of Brownsville, passed away on Sunday, December 15, 2019 at his Residence in Brownsville.

 You may send your condolences and or sign the guestbook at garzamemorialfh.com

 Arrangements have been entrusted to Garza Memorial Funeral Home, 1025 E. Jackson St. Brownsville, TX.
 (956) 542-5511.

-To send flowers to Herberto's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Herberto Hinojosa, Jr., please visit our floral store.